 What is Sensory Integration?

-Sensory Integration is the process whereby the brain receives all of the various sensory messages through the neural pathways and organizes them into coherent messages that can be understood and acted upon.
-Basically, everything we do requires sensory integration.
+Sensory Integration is the process whereby the brain receives all of the various sensory messages through the neural pathways and organizes them into coherent messages that can be understood and acted upon, everything we do requires it.
 Strong neural connections integrated together between the sensory areas are the foundation of development.

 Sensory Integration Therapy was developed to help a person with Sensory Integrative Dysfunction’s ability to process sensory input more efficiently through their central nervous system.
 It provides experiences that are specifically designed to promote the development and strengthening of new and efficient neural pathways.